gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/gamemode.md

 ### Renicing fails when set to less than -10 {#renicing_fails_when_set_to_less_than__10}

-By default, GameMode provides [PAM](PAM "PAM"){.wikilink} limits that allow changing the scheduling priority up to a maximum of -10.
+By default, GameMode provides [PAM](PAM "wikilink") limits that allow changing the scheduling priority up to a maximum of -10.
 If the `{{ic|renice}}`{=mediawiki} setting in the configuration file is set to an unsupported value, renicing of the process will fail entirely.

 You can adjust the requested value or adjust the maximum scheduling priority GameMode can set by editing `{{ic|/etc/security/limits.d/10-gamemode.conf}}`{=mediawiki}.
 The example below configures -19 as the maximum scheduling